Salvr28/LLM2Query/README.md

 Before you begin, ensure you have the following:

 * Git installed.
-* MongoDB Atlas Account: A free-tier cluster is sufficient.
+* MongoDB Atlas Account: A free-tier cluster is not sufficient for large dataset.
 You will need your cluster's connection URI, in the website [MongoDB Atlas](https://www.mongodb.com/it-it/atlas?msockid=2ef09abe795160c13ec18e38788c61da).
 * LLM API Key: An API key for Google Gemini (recommended) or any other large language model service you intend to use.

 ### 6.2 Setup Steps